 Heroin poses a comparatively small threat in Mississippi.
 What little heroin that actually is bound for the state is often seized in Chicago or Atlanta.
 Mexican “black tar” heroin is prevailing choice for the state’s addicts.
 Although addiction is kept at a minimum, heroin transshipment from Mississippi to other states is alive and well.
 Though law enforcement has exhibited a more proactive and enforcement-oriented approach to interstate heroin distribution, recent data indicates a steady continuation of the problem.
 Local distribution is controlled by a variety of independent organizations.

 Domestic production in clandestine laboratories combined with interstate smuggling has made methamphetamine a widespread illegal drug problem for the people of Mississippi, second only to cocaine in scope and immediacy.
-The past ten years have seen a proliferation of an almost entirely pure variety of methamphetamine called ICE.
-The Mississippi methamphetamine addict population tends to include lower middle-class Caucasians, but has expanded to more of the state’s cultural groups.
+The past ten years have seen a proliferation of an almost entirely pure variety of methamphetamine called "ice."
+The Mississippi methamphetamine addict population tends to include the lower-middle class , but has expanded to more of the state’s cultural groups.
 Home-grown laboratories, mostly in the state’s rural areas, produce limited amounts of higher-potency product mostly for distribution within the its borders.

-Drugs such as MDMA (ecstasy), GHB, LSD, PCP and Ketamine are all part of the club drug family, and are heavily abused within the state’s younger population.
-Once confined to a select group of Caucasian teenagers and young adults, MS club drug addiction has spread to virtually all of Mississippi’s college campuses.
+Drugs such as MDMA (molly), GHB, LSD, PCP and Ketamine are all part of the club drug family, and are heavily abused within the state’s younger population.
+Once confined to a select group of Caucasian teenagers and young adults, club drug addiction has spread to virtually all of Mississippi’s college campuses.
 Club drugs are sold and abused by all sections of the state’s youth and student population.
-Ecstasy is the most popular club drug in the state and continues to be the drug of choice for a abusers ages 17-30.
+Molly is the most popular club drug in the state and continues to be the drug of choice for a abusers ages 17 to 30.
 GHB and Ketamine are not as common as other substances in the club drug family.